-Chart LNG tanks provide years of dependable service, but do require some general maintenance from time to time.
-This service bulletin will provide general instructions on the diagnosis, and testing of Chart LNG tanks.
+Chart LNG tanks provide years of dependable service but do require some general maintenance on occasion.
+This service bulletin will provide general instructions on the diagnosis and testing of Chart LNG tanks.
 Proper service will insure the tank is safe and functional before being returned to service.